daveredfern/daveredfern/content/past-projects.md

 ## Chop Chop

 A lightweight front end framework that is in production with several projects at work.
-It's goal is to create a standardised way of developing websites so projects become developer agnostic.
+It's goal is to create a standardized way of developing websites so projects become developer agnostic.
 It's available on Github so feel free to use it all or just bits.
 We have a monthly release schedule so keep an eye on developments.

 [View project on Github](https://github.com/getchopchop/chopchop)